-Assessments at different levels of difficulty and in diverse modes should be used to cater for students with different aptitudes and abilities.
-This helps to ensure that the more able students are challenged to develop their full potential and the less able ones are encouraged to sustain their interest and sense of success in learning.
+Assessment practices incorporating different levels of difficulty and in diverse modes should be used to cater for students with different aptitudes and abilities.
+This helps to ensure that the more able students are challenged to develop their full potential and the less able ones are encouraged to sustain their interest and succeed in learning.